DataFire/Integrations/integrations/generated/reverb/README.md

     * tax_exempt `boolean`: Listing is exempt from taxes / VAT
     * title `string`: Title of your listing
     * upc `string`: Valid UPC code
-    * upc_does_not_apply `string`: True if a brand new product has no UPC code, ie for a handmade or custom item
+    * upc_does_not_apply `boolean`: True if a brand new product has no UPC code, ie for a handmade or custom item
     * videos `array`: List of YouTube video urls.
 Note: ONLY ONE ALLOWED
       * items `object`
         * link **required** `string`: Valid YouTube url